Re-education camp (Vietnam): Registration and arrest

 Vietnamese government were to undergo a three-day "reform study," which they would attend during the day and they would go home at night.

 Officers of the Army of the Republic of Vietnam (ARVN) forces from the rank of second lieutenant to captain, along with low-ranking police officers and intelligence cadres, were ordered to report to various sites, bringing along "enough paper, pens, clothes, mosquito nets, personal effects, food or money to last ten days beginning from the day of their arrival."
 Similar instructions were given to former high ranking officials in the South Vietnamese government, except that they were to bring provisions for 30 days.

 The new government announced that there would be three days of re-education for ARVN soldiers, ten days for low-ranking officers and officials, and one month for high-ranking ARVN officers and officials.
 Many teachers reported for re-education, assuming that they would have to undergo it sooner or later anyway.
 Sick people also reported for re-education, assured by the government that there would be doctors and medical facilities in the schools and that the patients would be well treated.
-However, the re-education camp lasted sometimes more than 10 years for some higher ranks ARVN generals and officers.
+However, the re-education camp lasted sometimes more than 10 years for some higher rank ARVN generals and officers.

 Camps

 Indoctrination and forced confessions

-During the early phase of re-education, lasting from a few weeks to a few months, inmates were subjected to intensive political indoctrination.
-Subjects' studies included the exploitation by American imperialism of workers in other countries, the glory of labor, the inevitable victory of Vietnam, led by the Communist Party, over the U.S., and the generosity of the new government toward the "rebels" (those who fought on the other side during the war).
+During the early phase of re-education, lasting from a few weeks to a few months, inmates were subjected to intensive political indoctrination in areas including the exploitation by American imperialism of workers in other countries, the glory of labor, the inevitable victory of Vietnam, led by the Communist Party, over the U.S., and the generosity of the new government toward the "rebels" (those who fought on the other side during the war).
 Another feature emphasized during the early stage of re-education, but continued throughout one's imprisonment, was the confession of one's alleged misdeeds in the past.
 All prisoners in the camps were required to write confessions, no matter how trivial their alleged crimes might have been.
-Some prisoners of former ARVN generals wrote confessions about several battle and military campaign tactics before 1975.
+Some former ARVN generals, now held prisoner, wrote confessions about several battle and military campaign tactics before 1975.
 Mail clerks, for example, were told that they were guilty of aiding the "puppet war machinery" through circulating the mail, while religious chaplains were found guilty of providing spiritual comfort and encouragement to enemy troops.